TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 *   To save and "remember" your registration information, settings and preferences so you do not have to re-enter this information each time you visit.
 *   With your consent where required by applicable law, to send you NPR email newsletters and other communications, including marketing, fundraising, membership and other messages from NPR or our Member stations.
 *   To understand whether and when you read our email messages and click on links in those messages.
-*   To control the sequence and frequency of sponsorship credits you hear and see while using our Services and tailor the content of those messages to your perceived interests.
+*   To control the sequence and frequency of sponsorship credits you hear and see and tailor the content of those messages to your perceived interests.
 *   To conduct market or audience analysis and related reporting.
 *   To help us measure and analyze user traffic and usage patterns and improve the quality and effectiveness of our content, features, sponsorship credits, and other communications.
 *   To prevent potentially prohibited or illegal activities, comply with applicable laws, and enforce our Terms of Use or other legal rights.